dcherrera/MacHomeBase-Public/README.md

 **Q: How do I add apps to existing folders?**
 A: Drag any app onto an existing folder to add it to that folder.

-**Q: Is the source code available?**
+**Q: Is this an open source project?**
-A: The main development happens in a private repository.
-This public repository is for community support and bug tracking.
+A: No, MacHomeBase is a closed-source passion project.
+This GitHub repository is used for bug tracking and community feedback because GitHub's tools are excellent for managing user reports and feature requests.

 ## 🔧 System Requirements